KaiHiwatari8/engl393spring2021/README.md

 8. _Optional_: Give your bot an icon to make it more attractive.

+9. Under the `Token`, clink `Copy` to copy the token to be used later.

+10. Go to `OAuth2` from the left pane.
+Under `Scopes`, check the `bot` scope.
+This will create an invitation link below the `scopes`.
+Click on this invitation link to invite the bot to your Discord guild.

   **Note:** If you want other people to add your bot to their servers, enable the `Public Bot` option.

 ### B. Setup Development Environment